The Most Effective Way to Stop the Finger-Pointing Game of Dueling Data

 Financial organizations retain massive amounts of data.
 Here are two major obstacles that limit access to it:

 - Firms store data in numerous disparate systems.
 Considering how frustrating it is to simply store documents using different tools such as local drives, flash drives, the cloud, and email, it is clear that retaining volumes of data strewn throughout various disconnected systems across an entire organization makes for a daunting, frustrating data management methodology.
-When data is stored is disparate systems, it is not well integrated.
+When data is stored in disparate systems, it is not well integrated.
 In the financial services marketplace, there are systems for financial planning, trading and rebalancing, performance management, and client reporting.
 Different vendors may even manage them.
-The end user struggles both with knowing where the right data lives, and then being able to get to it.
+The end user struggles both with knowing where the right data lives and then being able to get to it.

 - Firms lose trust in having reliable data as it travels across disparate systems.
 Across organizations, data moves.
 As it travels, it passes through numerous systems.
 During its journey across various platforms, the data becomes stale.
 The numbers transform and look slightly different in each location, drifting from the core set of data.
 It can also exist in different formats, so it cannot be synced or aligned.
 If the end user manages to get to the right data, there is no guarantee it is accurate since it did not originate from a unified, reliable source.